-Key for for all individuals and corporate based in Lavender Singapore, should always be on skill enhancements.
+Key for for all individuals and corporate based in Marymount Singapore, should always be on skill enhancements.
 Most times mid-life career changers are overlooked when we consider the need for career guidance and counselling.
 Timely investment in nurturing the skills through appropriate training programs in today’s world of digitization could define the future of the company and the economy as a whole.

-Thus, the provision of several grants from the Singapore Government for individuals and organisations in Lavender at various stages of their life is a boon.
+Thus, the provision of several grants from the Singapore Government for individuals and organisations in Marymount at various stages of their life is a boon.
 This opens a doors to a rewarding career option for those who are looking for good money and great job satisfaction from their job.

 One must plan to build upon skills for their own personal and future growth.
 In today’s business environment, you need to manage your own learning.
 When you are managing employees, you think about their development within the organization.
 What about yours?

 Although there is a growing trend towards purchasing digital tools as a service, the barriers to Digitalization remain relatively high.
 ‘Going Digital’ in itself, is expensive and requires SMEs to actively plan for the business as a whole in a longer-term time horizon.

 Do You Feel Lost in your Mid-Life Career Transitions?